 PNWR CLUB CHARITIES

-Vehicle Research Institute - Western Washington University - 2007 to Present
+Vehicle Research Institute - Western Washington University

 The VRI is a research organization performing vehicle design, prototype construction and consulting for government and private industry.
 Western Washington University in Bellingham, Washington, fields a team of students in a competition known as Formula SAE.
 The student volunteers design and build their vehicles using all the resources available to the average college student: begging, borrowing, redirecting.
 They also invest hours of time, effort, and inspiration, as well as their own money.